 Deafness is different in the twenty-first century.
-With today’s digital hearing technology, why consign potentially talented students, teammates and/or work colleagues to lesser life-roles?
+With today’s digital hearing technology, why consign potentially talented students, teammates and/or work colleagues to lesser life-roles as people?

 Changing What ‘Deaf’ Means

 I never learned sign language in a family or institutional setting, so don’t act so surprised when I tell you I don’t sign.
 Many hearing people seem to have difficulty understanding that deaf people aren’t born knowing how to sign, and they, as natural human beings, must acquire language the same way that any other human acquires language.

 Public perceptions change with infant detection of deafness, hearing implants and family-based auditory-verbal therapy.
 And with family members who also have hearing challenges, the writer of the quoted piece is super honest about her daily challenges.

 Six-year-old Indy Mueller represents twenty-first century deafness.
 Bilateral cochlear implants as a baby let him grow up hearing and talking like his peers in mainstream kindergarten.
 Today, he tells you he is deaf – but doesn’t know what it’s like to be deaf.

 Fighting For Informed Choices

 Indy’s family is concerned that in the US, two bills on education for deaf children are competing.
 One is House Bill 676, to give families with deaf infants access to the Early Hearing Detection Intervention (EHDI) process and the one-three-six month age goals for a hearing-and-talking response.
 Conversely, the other, LEAD-K, is sign-language focused.